MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 We are called to follow God and GO INTO ALL THE WORLD AND PREACH THE GOSPEL.
 WORLD is talking about the whole world/ the whole of humanity,

-“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.'
+>“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.'
-John 3:16
+==John 3:16==
 https://www.bible.com/bible/59/JHN.3.16

 The Greek of the word world in Mark and John is the same in the Greek.
 The Greek word is _kosmos_ - Humanity as a whole
-If tje word was ethnē this would
+If the word was ethnē this would mean only specific communities and groups.

 some might say, but oh I'm scared, I'm fearful, what if something happens, what if my friends reject me, what if, what if.